USF-DNA-Knot-Math/InDelsTopo/README.md

 |  | `get_dict_blocks()` | Returns dictionary of blocks with their coefficients. |
 |  | `boundary()` | Compute boundary of the chain. |

+## Documentation

+Full documenation can be found at [https://usf-dna-knot-math.github.io/InDelsTopo/]

 ## Tutorial
-The full tutorial notebook is available in `tutorials/`.
+The full Jupyter Notebook tutorial is available in [tutorials/InDelsTopo_Tutorial.ipynb] It covers:
-It covers:
 1. Complexes: constructing, inspecting, and visualizing.
 2. Filtrations: heights, sublevel sets, and persistent homology.